Learning hidden cascades via classification: Algorithms

 \section{Algorithms}

 Algorithm~\ref{alg:algo1} outlines the process of constructing feature vectors for both synthetic graphs and empirical graphs (when the ground truth is known).
-The procedure for feature extraction using real ground truth on empirical data is described separately in Algorithm~\ref{alg:algo4}.
 Algorithm~\ref{alg:algo2} and Algorithm~\ref{alg:algo3} detail the optimization process: the former iteratively updates transmission and symptom probabilities until convergence to the underlying ground truth, while the latter fine-tunes the classifier's hyperparameters based on the generated feature vectors.